TD Ameritrade vs RoboForex (RoboMarkets) Comparison

 Can I trust TD Ameritrade?

 TD Ameritrade has a Trust Score of 99, giving it a "Highly Trusted" Trust Score Label.

 Can I trust RoboForex (RoboMarkets)?

-RoboForex (RoboMarkets) has a trust score of 69, giving it a "High Risk" trust label.
+RoboForex (RoboMarkets) has a Trust Score of 71, giving it a "Average Risk" Trust Score Label.

 Is TD Ameritrade a good broker?